acne

 By VeganAcneSufferers

 Many people believe that skin purging is a myth, but this is simply not true.
 Your skin can – and does – purge.
-It can, however, be difficult to tell if this skin purge is good for your skin, or if it simply does not like the new product you are using.
+It can, however, be difficult to tell if your new acne breakouts are a purge or a bad reaction to the product.

 In this article, you will learn everything you need to know about skin purging and breakouts when trying new products, and what you should do if it turns out your skin is breaking out rather than purging.

-• AHAs & BHAs (glycolic acid, malic acid, salicylic acid)
+• AHAs & BHAs (glycolic acid, malic acid, lactic acid, mandelic acid, salicylic acid)

 • Benzoyl peroxide

 Anyone who has ever used tretinoin or isotretinoin can attest that your skin does go through a “purging” phase.
-The skin will break out, usually quite a lot, but often in the usual breakout zones.
-For example, if you never get pimples on your forehead, your pores are likely healthy in that area, so the skin would not begin to purge on your forehead.
+The skin will break out, usually quite a lot, but often in the places you usually breakout in.

 What Is Skin Purging?

-A skin purge is a reaction the skin has to certain ingredients that are considered exfoliants.
+A skin purge is a reaction the skin has to certain ingredients that increases it's skin cell turnover.
 These ingredients, namely retinols and acids, take away the top layer of dead skin cells so the new cells underneath can regenerate sooner than they would on their own.

-This process of exfoliation and regeneration is known as cell turnover, which is a natural process the body goes through.
-These chemical exfoliants speed up the cell turnover process.
+This process of regeneration is known as cell turnover, which is a natural process the body goes through.
+Chemical exfoliants for example speed up the cell turnover process.

 Unfortunately, this can cause breakouts and blockages to come to the surface sooner, as the skin underneath is brought to the surface.